Understanding the Connection: Eating Disorders & Athletes

 - Does exercise negatively impact my relationships?

 - Do I exercise despite illness or injury?

 - Does exercise negatively impact my psychological or physical health?

 - Does exercise interfere with everyday activities such as work or school?

 - Do I exercise in order to create an energy deficit despite normal or low weight?

-- Overtraining Syndrome or Staleness (fail to make expected training gains)
+- Overtraining syndrome or staleness (failure to make expected training gains)

-- Female Athlete Triad: Low energy availability, menstrual irregularities, & bone loss
+- Female athlete triad: low energy availability, menstrual irregularities and bone loss

-- Added stress when responsibilities & relationships are sacrificed for exercise
+- Added stress when responsibilities and relationships are sacrificed for exercise

 - Exercise to compensate for or legitimize eating